This Day In Literary History

 By the time evidence is discovered proving conclusively that Harvey murdered Susie Salmon and had killed other girls before her, he has fled to stalk more young victims.

 Susie meets some of Harvey's other victims in Heaven.
-Curious as to why he killed her and them, Susie looks into his past and sees his traumatic childhood memories.
+Curious as to why he killed her and them, Susie looks into his past and experiences his memories of his horrific childhood.
 She also sees how he has struggled to resist his compulsion to kill and failed miserably.

 As she watches over her family, Susie witnesses the destruction of her parents' marriage, as her mother, Abigail, has an affair with the police detective in charge of Susie's case.